cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/blueprints.md

 ## Settings

 * `Refresh time interval` - The time interval in which the widget’s data will be refreshed, in seconds.
 Default: 10 seconds
 * `Enable click to drill down` - This option enables redirecting to the blueprint’s drill-down page upon clicking on a specific blueprint.
-Default: True
+Default: Yes
 * `Display style` - Defines how the blueprints list should be displayed.
 Can be either Catalog or Table.
-The deployments status column is only available in list mode.
 Default: Table
-* `Show Composer options` - This options enables to show {{< param cfy_composer_name >}} options in menu and in the blueprints list.
-Default: false
+* `Show Composer options` - This option allows to show {{< param cfy_composer_name >}} options in menu and in the blueprints list.
+Default: No
-* `Marketplace tabs` - Allow to edit tabs in Marketplace modal.
+* `Marketplace tabs` - Allows to define multiple sources from which blueprints are taken to populate Blueprint Marketplace modal.
+User can define a name and URL for each tab.
-* `Marketplace display style` - Defines how the Blueprints Marketplace should be displayed.
+* `Marketplace display style` - Defines how the Blueprints Marketplace modal should be displayed.
 Can be either Catalog or Table.
 Default: Table
-* `List of fields to show in the marketplace table` - Allow to change the list of visible columns in the Blueprint Marketplace.
+* `List of fields to show in the marketplace table` - Allow to change the list of visible columns in the Blueprint Marketplace modal.
 Works only when Marketplace display style is set to Table.
 Default: Name, Description.